joelchrono12/joelchrono12.ml/_posts/2021-05-19-pass-manager-adventures.md

 # Some Troubleshooting

 During my experimentation, I faced many problems.
-Sometimes saving new passwords or edited changes on existing passwords would not work.
-This happened because the `.gpg-id` file used by pass to encrypt the files would a non existent key, since for some reason Password Store modified it (I assume that it is a subkey that only existed on android so the rest of my devices would not be aware of it).
+Sometimes saving new passwords or edited changes on existing entries would not work.
+This happened because the `.gpg-id` file used by pass was trying to encrypt the files with a non existent key, since, Password Storeoverwrote it (I assume that it is a subkey that only existed on android and the rest of my devices are not aware of it).

 Another problem is getting the password-store folder location to be found by both of these programs.
 The plugin settings provide a way to set a custom